 -

-Progressive Disclosure: Claude initially only sees the names and descriptions of all skills.
-Only when a skill is relevant does Claude load the details.
-Fewer tokens in context = lower costs.
+Progressive Disclosure: at first Claude sees only the names and descriptions of all skills.
+It loads the details only when a skill is relevant.
+Fewer tokens in context means lower cost.

 -

-Reusability: Standard tasks are defined once and reused continuously – no prompt repetition.
+Reusability: standard tasks are defined once and reused again and again, with no prompt repetition.

 -

-Practical example Rakuten: The Japanese e-commerce giant reports an 8× productivity increase in finance workflows: "What used to take a day, we now manage in an hour."
+Real-world example, Rakuten: the Japanese e-commerce giant reports an 8× productivity gain in finance workflows: "What used to take a day, we now do in an hour."

-Costs: Skills are included in paid plans (Pro $20/month, Team $30/person) – you only pay standard token costs.
+Cost: Skills are included in paid plans (Pro $20/month, Team $30/person); you only pay the standard token costs.

-Important: Requires technical know-how (creating files, writing scripts) and Claude's Code Execution Environment.
-Not a no-code tool.
+Important: this requires technical know-how (creating files, writing scripts) and Claude's Code Execution Environment.
+It is not a no-code tool.

 Cost Monitoring: How to Keep Track

-Without monitoring, there is no control.
-These tools and methods help keep AI expenses transparent:
+No monitoring, no control.
+These tools and methods keep AI spending transparent:

 Native Dashboards from Providers